aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 6: Test connectivity to the Private Endpoint

-In this section, you'll use the virtual machine you created in the previous step to connect to the web app across the Private Endpoint.
+In this task, you will use the virtual machine you created in the previous step to connect to the web app across the Private Endpoint.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Resource groups**, and then select **Resource groups** under services.